BioJulia/Bio.jl/README.md

 We appreciate contributions from users including reporting bugs, fixing issues, improving performance and adding new features.

-Take a look at the [CONTRIBUTING](CONTRIBUTING.md) file provided with every BioJulia package package for detailed contributor and maintainer guidelines.
+Take a look at the [contributing files](https://github.com/BioJulia/Contributing) detailed contributor and maintainer guidelines, and code of conduct.

 ### Financial contributions